Sporting goods retailer Spalding has recalled a line of portable basketball hoops, citing the risk of impact injury from a falling backboard.

 The company received 26 reports of “weld failures,” including three instances where the backboard fell, resulting in at least two injuries.
 Consumers who bought the basketball hoops are instructed to stop using the equipment immediately and contact Spalding for a repair with a new attaching arm.

-Questions about a Spalding Basketball Hoop Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Spalding Basketball Hoop Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.